SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The final building on our list that is part of the Monterey State Historic Park group is the Robert Louis Stevenson House & Museum.
 Over the years, this historic adobe building housed many fishermen, artists, writers, and government officials.

-If you aren't acquainted with Robert Louis Stevenson, here are two of my favorite quotes, "That man is a success who has lived well, laughed often, and loved much."
-The other is "Wine is bottled poetry."
+If you aren't acquainted with Robert Louis Stevenson, here are two of my favorite quotes: "That man is a success who has lived well, laughed often, and loved much," and "Wine is bottled poetry."
 I wholeheartedly agree with him on both counts!

 Location: 530 Houston Street in Salinas